Zywave/booster/src/_areas/design-system/components/notifiers.md

 Notifiers should be used to:

 * provide general information about the current process
-* alert and inform about something that happened in the system.
+* alert and inform about something that happened in the system
-* inform of server-side issues or errors
+* inform about server-side issues or errors
 * provide a timely alert that does not interfere with the current workflow

 For more information on when a Notifier is the appropriate delivery component, see [messages](/design-system/voice-and-tone/messages/).